sql-js/sql.js/README.md

 For the impatients, try the demo here: https://sql-js.github.io/sql.js/examples/GUI/

-*sql.js* is a port of [SQLite](http://sqlite.org/about.html) to Webassembly, by compiling the SQLite C code with [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html), with [contributed math and string extension functions](https://www.sqlite.org/contrib?orderby=date) included.
+*sql.js* is a port of [SQLite](http://sqlite.org/about.html) to WebAssembly, by compiling the SQLite C code with [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html), with [contributed math and string extension functions](https://www.sqlite.org/contrib?orderby=date) included.
 It uses a [virtual database file stored in memory](https://emscripten.org/docs/porting/files/file_systems_overview.html), and thus **doesn't persist the changes** made to the database.
 However, it allows you to **import** any existing sqlite file, and to **export** the created database as a [JavaScript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

 There are no C bindings or node-gyp compilation here, sql.js is a simple JavaScript file, that can be used like any traditional JavaScript library.
 If you are building a native application in JavaScript (using Electron for instance), or are working in node.js, you will likely prefer to use [a native binding of SQLite to JavaScript](https://www.npmjs.com/package/sqlite3).